 But is that all that mulch is good for?
 Suppressing weeds until the wood-chips rot and need replacing?

-Mulch is helpful in the winter, adding one more layer of insulation over plant roots.
+Secondly, mulch is helpful in the winter by adding one more layer of insulation over the plant roots.
 A hard winter with thin snow cover can do all kinds of freezing damage to plant roots, and we occasionally do not get significant snowfall until late December.

 Thirdly, an advantage of organic mulching is that it will rot.
 This sounds like a problem at first but can be a huge advantage when you think about it.
 Once your mulch has done its time it becomes a natural compost for your plants.
 Just leave the wood chips to rot undisturbed, and it will encourage the growth of beneficial mycorrhizal fungi that connect with your tree roots.
 If the mulch layer starts to get thin, just add another shovelful or two on top.

 Keep in mind that some mulches work for specific purposes.
 Straw mulch works very nicely in the garden for 1 year and can be tilled into the soil in fall.
 A fresh green mulch of shredded leaves or grass clippings has very high nitrogen content, and a thin ½” layer is great for spreading on lawns or veggie gardens.
 In comparison, the shredded wood-chips from large tree trunks have a very high carbon content.
 This can serve the purpose well but won’t stimulate much green growth in the end as it decays.
 The best option for mulching trees is young branches up to 2” thick.
 This has more balanced levels of nitrogen with carbon making for excellent compost and contain enzymes that are needed for healthy woody plants.